JammerDEV-Es/Default-bashrc-for-Linux/README.md

 # How to Restore `PS1` in Your Terminal

 If you have accidentally modified the `PS1` value or want to restore it to its default, follow the steps below.
-This guide will walk you through the process of restoration on Linux systems, including distributions like **Debian** and **Kali Linux**.
+This guide will walk you through the process of restoration on Linux systems.

 ---